dortania/OpenCore-Legacy-Patcher/docs/INSTALLER.md

 # Download and build macOS Installers

-This doc is centered around downloading and writing the macOS installer to a USB.
-If you're already familiar with how to do this, you can skip.
+This document is centered around downloading and writing the macOS installer to a USB drive.
+If you're already familiar with how to do this, you can skip this section.

-* Note: 16GB+ USB will be required for the installer
+* Note: 16GB+ USB drive will be required for the installer

 ## Creating the installer